-From eye-popping architecture to world-famous Surrealist art, Brussels has more to offer than the beer, chocolate, waffles and moules-frites it is best known for.
-Scratch the skin of Belgium’s capital city and beyond the political workings of its European Union institutions, you’ll find a place that doesn’t always take itself so seriously.
-According to Vogue magazine, it is ‘the charming, quirky capital you need to visit now’, so here is a round up of the most unusual things to do in Brussels.
+Tourists usually associate Belgium with its famous beer, chocolate, waffles and moules-frites.
+However, from eye-popping architecture to world-famous Surrealist art, its capital city of Brussels has plenty more to offer.
+According to Vogue magazine, it is ‘the charming, quirky capital you need to visit now’.
+Beyond the political workings of its European Union institutions, you’ll find a place that doesn’t always take itself so seriously.
+So here is a round-up of six of the most unusual things to do in Brussels.

 Travel inside a giant metallic atom